Conversational Commerce agent developer's guide

 • DEALS_AND_COUPONS: Queries relevant to deals, promotions, product deals, and discounts (such as Are there any deals for Thanksgiving?).

-• STORE_RELEVANT: Queries relevant to store locations, working hours, product stock availability, etc. (such as Do we have milk in stock?).
+• STORE_RELEVANT: Queries relevant to store locations, including working hours and product stock availability (such as Do we have milk in stock?).

-• RETAIL_SUPPORT: Queries relevant to purchases, payment methods, etc. (such as What payment method do you accept?).
+• RETAIL_SUPPORT: Queries relevant to purchases, including payment methods (What payment method do you accept?).

 #3.
 Keyword searches that don't require LLM